ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 3.2 Effect and impact size
 --------------------------

-RR of H. pylori = 1.89
-Exposure of H. pylori = 55%
-PAF of H. pylori =

 .. _4.0:

 4.0 Intervention
 ++++++++++++++++

-Scale-up of stomach cancer screening coverage among insured population
+Scale-up of stomach cancer screening using ABC method with endoscopic follow-up among insured population

 .. _4.1: